Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 az devops configure --defaults organization=https://dev.azure.com/<your-org> project=<your-project>
 ```

-### 2) Fork the AlwaysOn GitHub repository
+### 2) Generate your own repository based on the AlwaysOn GitHub template

 Azure DevOps Repos would allow us to import the AlwaysOn GitHub repository into Azure DevOps as well.
-For this guide we have decided to fork the repository on GitHub and use it from there.
+For this guide we have decided to generate our own repository based on the template on GitHub and use it from there.

-Go to the AlwaysOn repository on GitHub and click on "Fork" in the top right corner:
+Go to the AlwaysOn repository on GitHub and click on "Use this template" in the top right corner:

 ![Fork GitHub Repo](/docs/media/AlwaysOnGettingStarted2Fork.png)

-This will let you create a fork in your own account or organization.
+This will let you create a repository in your own account or organization.
 This is needed to allow you to make modification to our code within your own repository.

 ### 3) Import Pipelines